Topic

 Applying the pattern to other formats

-The same approach works for any feed format — RSS 2.0, microformats2 h-feed, or anything else:
+The same approach works for any output format:

 1. Define your output structure (structs, XML builder, or plain string interpolation)

-2. Write a static method on Saga that returns @Sendable (Context) -> String
+2. Write a function that returns @Sendable (Context) -> String

 3. Use AtomContext (or another rendering context) to access items